devdetails/led_board/README.md

 | `SR_PIN_OE`    | 0  | Active-low output enable.
 NOTE: not connected on the board |

 Rows occupy the upper 16 bits of the shifted word, and both rows/columns default to active-high, MSB-first order.
 Adjust the `ROW_*` / `COL_*` build flags if your wiring differs.
 Logical coordinates use `(0,0)` at the top-left LED, `x` increases rightward, `y` downward.

+### DIY Kit Notes
+- To articulate the board with an ESP32 or other external controller, use the external pin header; do **not** populate the onboard DX156 microcontroller (U1) from the kit.
+- The photos in `docs/` show the raw kit, an assembled example, and the wiring schematic for reference while soldering.

 ## Build & Test
 ```bash